The End of The Twitter Era

 Bluesky successfully recreates a lot of Twitter's vibrant, weird, funny community.
 They're doing everything right from a product perspective.
 They have a polished user experience.
 They offer both a chronological feed and an algorithmic one.
 They get how to grow an interest graph, with features like Starter Packs quickly connecting new users to their interests.

-Watching the recent surge of users, Bluesky has broken out from its early-adopter audience and now sees established press and celebrities hopping on board.
+Twitter owes a lot of its culture to its virality at South by Southwest 2007, and Bluesky's early community had a similar mix of artists and fun weirdos.
+With its recent surge of users, Bluesky seems to have broken out from those early-adopters, and now sees established press and celebrities hopping on board.
 One by one, sub-communities like Scientific Twitter, Black Twitter, and even Tabletop Twitter are making a transition.
 This is incredible for a service that officially opened signups less than a year ago.

 I enjoy Bluesky the product, but I have reservations about Bluesky the venture-backed, for-profit corporation.
 For example, it was formed by cryptocurrency people and maintains deep ties to the cryptocurrency world.
 Their initial investors include Protocol Labs, who created a failed, slow, and broken distributed filesystem that only succeeded in pumping its companion token, FileCoin.
 It peaked around $191, and now trades around $5.
 We owe a great big "Thank You" to the FileCoin bag holders who helped fund Bluesky.